 On top of this, many HR leaders face endless paperwork.
 They have inventive plans for improving employee engagement, productivity and wellbeing.
 But due to the time drain of manual tasks, these are often put on the backburner.

-Digitization of HR processes can have a major impact on your organisation.
+Digitalizing HR processes with an HR system can have a major impact on your organisation.
 In this article, we review how you can smoothly transition to a paperless HR environment, streamline HR processes and reduce administrative burdens.

 It’s really important to ensure executive and managerial buy-in.
 Managers are often unsure about transitioning from the tried and tested paper method.